RobertPastor/sonar-issue-resolver-plugin/README.md

 An example of an exported JSON file content is provided in appendix.

-1.
-  1. 4.2Import Service
+  1. 4.2 Import Service
-    1. 4.2.1Import Service Data Flow
+    1. 4.2.1 Import Service Data Flow

 The following figure shows the data flow of the Import Service.

 Figure 4: Import Service Data Flow

-1.
-  1.
-    1. 4.2.2Import Service Requirements
+    1. 4.2.2 Import Service Requirements

 SONAR-IMPORT-SERVICE-001